siangernlow/tp/docs/DeveloperGuide.md

 * Infected person is defined as person with infection status as `true`
 * Infected visit is defined as visit made by any infected person
 * Infected location is defined as location that has been visited by any infected person
+* If user specifies number of high risk locations in the command, then number of high risk locations would be the user specified value.
-* Number of high risk location of infection is defined as:
+* If user does not specifies number of high risk locations, then number of high risk location of infection is determined using the following rule:
     * If number of infected location is larger than 60% of number of total number of location, then the number of high risk location is `40% * (number of total locations)`.
     * Else, number of high risk location is the number of infected location.